Graves leads Charlotte against Florida Atlantic after 23-point game - WTOP News

 Charlotte, North Carolina; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Charlotte hosts Florida Atlantic after Nik Graves scored 23 points in Charlotte’s 68-55 loss to the Rice Owls.
+BOTTOM LINE: Charlotte takes on Florida Atlantic after Nik Graves scored 23 points in Charlotte’s 68-55 loss to the Rice Owls.

 The 49ers have gone 5-3 in home games.
-Charlotte gives up 74.0 points to opponents and has been outscored by 1.8 points per game.

-The Owls are 1-1 against AAC opponents.
-Florida Atlantic leads the AAC with 17.3 assists.
-Leland Walker paces the Owls with 4.7.
+Charlotte has a 0-2 record in games decided by less than 4 points.

+The Owls are 1-1 in conference games.
+Florida Atlantic is 4-3 in games decided by at least 10 points.

 Charlotte is shooting 42.3% from the field this season, 1.7 percentage points lower than the 44.0% Florida Atlantic allows to opponents.
-Florida Atlantic has shot at a 46.5% clip from the field this season, 0.2 percentage points higher than the 46.3% shooting opponents of Charlotte have averaged.
+Florida Atlantic scores 8.8 more points per game (82.8) than Charlotte gives up (74.0).

+The 49ers and Owls meet Wednesday for the first time in AAC play this season.

-TOP PERFORMERS: Graves is averaging 17.5 points and 3.1 assists for the 49ers.
+TOP PERFORMERS: Graves is scoring 17.5 points per game with 4.5 rebounds and 3.1 assists for the 49ers.

 LAST 10 GAMES: 49ers: 4-6, averaging 72.0 points, 29.9 rebounds, 11.9 assists, 4.5 steals and 2.6 blocks per game while shooting 42.3% from the field.
 Their opponents have averaged 74.7 points per game.